Oriented Closed Polyhedral Maps and the Kitaev Model: Polyhedral maps

 $[\Sigma]$ is compact if and only if $\Sigma$ is finite.
 The non-trivial `only if' part follows from the existence of a cover of $[\Sigma]$ by open disks, with one disk for each cell, such that no proper subset of the cover is a cover.

-Although Definition \ref{def: CSC} deals only with closed surfaces, i.e., ones without boundary and without coboundary, it is intuitively clear how to modify the definition in order to get Surface Complexes (SC) satisfying the following Theorem: Every SC can be obtained from a CSC by discarding a set of faces (holes) and a set of vertices (punctures).
+Although Definition~\ref{def: CPM} deals only with closed complexes, i.e., ones without boundary and without coboundary, it is intuitively clear how to modify the definition in order to get polyhedral map (PM) satisfying the following theorem: \emph{Every PM can be obtained from a CPM by discarding a set of faces $($holes$)$ and a set of vertices $($punctures$)$}.